 in this example) will be returned by the IdP when the user logs on.

 If you want to setup a SAML 2.0 IdP for Google Apps, you need to configure two metadata files:

 This is the configuration of the IdP itself.
 Here is some example config:

-Note: You can only have one entry in the file with host equal
+: You can only have one entry in the file with host equal to

-saml20-sp-remote.php) file we will configure an entry for Google Apps for education.
-There is already an entry for Google Apps in the template, but we will change the domain name:
+file we will configure an entry for G Suite (Google Apps) for Education.
+There is already an entry for G Suite in the template, but we will change the domain name:

 You must also map some attributes received from the authentication module into email field sent to Google Apps.
 In this example, the

 attribute is set.
 When you later configure the IdP to connect to a LDAP directory or some other authentication source, make sure that the